phi-grib/pivot-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

-## Deployment of [Plotly javascript library](https://plot.ly/javascript/) in other projects
+## Deployment of [Plotly Javascript library](https://plot.ly/javascript/) in other projects

 This project has the following dependences:

   *  [jQuery](https://jquery.com/) 3.4.1
   *  [jQuery UI](https://jqueryui.com/) 1.12.1
-  *  [Plotly javascript library](https://plot.ly/javascript/) (optional for pivot charts) 1.52.2
+  *  [Plotly Javascript library](https://plot.ly/javascript/) (optional for pivot charts) 1.52.2
   *  [Pivottable.js](https://github.com/nicolaskruchten/pivottable) 2.23.0
   *  [Subtotal](https://github.com/nicolaskruchten/pivottable) plugin for Pivottable.js 1.11.0-alpha.0

 For npm packages, please check dependences.txt

-The the required javascript files and the required order in which the should be loaded is the following:
+The the required javascript files and the required order in which they should be loaded is the following:
 1. node_modules/jquery/dist/jquery.min.js
 1. node_modules/jquery-ui-dist/jquery-ui.min.js (only for pivotUI)
 1. node_modules/plotly.js-dist/plotly.js